jameslawler/notes/docs/portuguese-language/verbs/todo2/esperar.md

 ## Writing Prompts

 1. Descreva uma situação em que você teve que esperar por algo importante.
+Describe a situation when you had to wait for something important.
 2. Escreva sobre algo que você espera alcançar no futuro.
+Describe a situation when you had to wait for something important.
-3. Imagine uma cena em que você está esperando por uma pessoa querida que está atrasada.
+3. Quando encontra amigos você costuma chegar na hora ou atrasado?
+When meeting friends are you usually on time or late?